The Book. History and Techniques of Analysis (MLitt) 2025 entry

 • 100% coursework assessment.

-• Books and their Readers in Early Modern Europe: provides students with a good understanding of key issues and methods in book history from 1445 to 1830.
+• The Book in Early Modern Europe 1 and 2: provide students with a good understanding of key issues and methods in book history from 1445 to 1830.

 Students can choose either four optional modules or two optional modules along with the Directed Reading module.